This is the multi-page printable view of this section. Click here to print.

 What you create

-• ClientTrafficPolicy — controls PROXY-protocol handling, TLS parameters, timeouts.
-Must live in the same namespace as your Gateway.
+• ClientTrafficPolicy: controls PROXY-protocol handling, TLS parameters, timeouts.
+Must live in the same namespace as the Gateway.

-You reference the cluster GatewayClass by its name eg from your Gateway.
+You reference the cluster GatewayClass by its name eg from the Gateway.
 You do not need to create or modify any cluster-scoped resources.

 Which variant fits your setup?